 Personal Injury Claim Against A Company In Liquidation Dissolved or Closed – How To Claim?

-If you have suffered a personal injury that was not your fault due to an accident for any reason example shopping or in a injury public place or even due to an accident at work, for which you wish to pursue a compensation claim, and the company has ceased trading or gone into liquidation, the process of making a claim is complex.
-This short guide aims at educating people about how to make a personal injury claim against a liquidated company.
+By Fern Mitchell.
+Last Updated 15th February 2021.
+Welcome to our guide on making a claim against a dissolved company and making a claim against a company in liquidation.
+If you have suffered a personal injury that was not your fault due to an accident for any reason, for example, shopping or injured in a public place or even due to an accident at work, for which you wish to pursue a compensation claim, and the company has ceased trading or gone into liquidation, the process of making a claim is complex.
+This short guide aims at educating people about how to make a personal injury claim against a company in liquidation.

 Select a section: